reswitched/robocop-ng/README.md

 Secondary goal is adding new features:

 - [ ] Purge: On purge, send logs in form of txt file to server logs
-- [ ] New verification feature: Using log module from akbbot for logging attempts and removing old attempts
 - [ ] New feature: Modmail
 - [ ] New feature: Submiterr (relies on modmail)
-- [ ] New feature: Highlights (problematic words automatically get posted to modmail channel, relies on modmail)
 - [ ] Feature creep: Shortlink completion (gl/ao/etc)
 - [ ] New moderation feature: timelock (channel lockdown with time, relies on robocronp)